Dar Heatherington

-Darlene "Dar" Heatherington (born 1963) is a Canadian former politician who was forced to resign her city council seat in Lethbridge, Alberta in 2004 after being convicted of public mischief.
+Darlene "Dar" Heatherington (born 1963) is a former Canadian politician who was forced to resign her city council seat in Lethbridge, Alberta in 2004 after being convicted of public mischief.

 Reports

 On May 3, 2003, Heatherington first made Canadian and international headlines when she disappeared from a conference in Great Falls, Montana.
 Three days later, she was found in Las Vegas, Nevada, alleging that she had been abducted and raped.
 Police found her report to be inconsistent and lacking evidence, and she eventually recanted.
-She was charged with filing a false report to police, but pleaded not guilty.
-She continues to allege that the incident happened as reported, and that the police coerced her into recanting her original statement.
+She was charged with filing a false report to police but pleaded not guilty.
+She continues to allege that the incident happened as reported and that the police coerced her into recanting her original statement.

 Previously, Heatherington had filed reports with Lethbridge police that she was being stalked.
 She was receiving sexually explicit letters from her stalker, but her reports often did not match police surveillance evidence.
-On June 10, 2003, she was charged with public mischief after police concluded that the stalker did not exist, and that Heatherington was likely writing the letters herself.
+On June 10, 2003, she was charged with public mischief after police concluded that the stalker did not exist and that Heatherington was likely writing the letters herself.
 On September 8, she pleaded not guilty to those charges as well.